michaelcho/redberry/README.md

 ![Editing Page](/docs/assets/admin-form.png "Editing Page")

 ## Running tests
 Unit tests are included in the redberry/tests folder when you clone this repo.
+Tests will run with a local sqlite database.

 If you want to run unit tests locally:
 - `pip install -r redberry/tests/requirements.txt`